The Vertigo Tarot

 The introduction by Neil Gaiman was a delight to read.
 To be honest, I would read anything thing he wrote with rapt attention and would be overjoyed to listen to him read the telephone book.
 So as you can see I am predisposed to love this deck based on his collaboration.

-Pollack’s insights into the interpretations of several of the cards were mind expanding, even for someone steeped in the study.
+Pollack’s insights into the interpretations of several of the cards were mind-expanding, even for someone steeped in the study.
 Other changes were made to the traditional associations of cards where no explanation was given.
-Instead of having these associations presented as cannon it would have been more advantageous to highlight the differences and explain the changes she chose to make.
+Instead of having these associations presented as canon it would have been more advantageous to highlight the differences and explain the changes she chose to make.

 It is the nature of the tarot that as you work with it you will naturally begin to make your own associations.
 We could have learned so much more had this been explained in detail.
 Maybe this deck is intended for the seasoned reader who could follow Pollack down her path with ease.
 But I am inclined to think that it could cause confusion for a new reader.
 However, her thoughts later in the book may shed some light on her chosen approach.
 “We see that dark fantasy, the sense of mystery and strangeness.
 Instead of neatly explaining the secrets of the universe, as some occult decks have tried to do, they open us to the fear and wonder of our lives.”